hyperledger/fabric/docs/source/developapps/gateway.md

 the `gateway.connect()` API.
 Alternatively, the environment variable setting `FABRIC_SDK_DISCOVERY=true` will always override the application choice.

-A dynamic gateway represents a up-to-date view of a network.
+A dynamic gateway represents an up-to-date view of a network.
 As networks change, service discovery will ensure that the network view is an accurate reflection of the topology visible to the application.
 Applications will automatically pick up these changes; they do not even need to re-load the gateway file.

 ## Multiple gateways